kazurayam/TestingGradlePlugins-revised/docs/index.md

 1. It is assumed that you have Java8 or newer installed

-2. I tested these projects using Gradle v7.4.2
+2. I tested the artifacts using Gradle v7.4.2 on macOS v12.4

 ### How to get the sample project